Was Daniel The Golden Retriever Robbed!?

 February 12, 2020

-Daniel the Golden Retriever had been a fan favorite at the Westminster Dog Show, he didn’t win Best in Show.
-He lost to a Poodle named Siba and people are upset!!!!
+Daniel the Golden Retriever had been a fan favorite at the Westminster Dog Show, nut he didn’t win Best in Show on Tuesday.

 Me, after hearing Daniel the Golden Retriever lost to a Poodle at the #WestminsterDogShow pic.twitter.com/Ri8yEEM8kC— Yuki -- (@LabradorYuki) February 12, 2020